 - Students interested in Research Independent Study should contact firstname.lastname@example.org for instructions.

 Tuition Scholarships are available for marine science courses during the summer (one per summer).

 How to Enroll

-Non-Duke students are asked to submit an enrollment form online
+Duke students enroll through ACES.
+Students enrolling from other universities are asked to submit an enrollment form online

 Tuition and Room & Board costs can be found on the costs page: Summer Costs